Auties00/Cobalt/README.md

 WhatsappWeb4j is a standalone library built to interact with [WhatsappWeb](https://web.whatsapp.com/).
 This means that no browser, application or any additional software is necessary to use this library.
 This library was built for [Java 15](https://openjdk.java.net/projects/jdk/15/) and [JakartaEE 9](https://jakarta.ee/release/9/).
 Support for Java 11, the latest LTS as of this date, will come soon.
-Any help to this library welcomed as long as the coding style of the project is respected.
+Any help to this library is welcomed as long as the coding style of the project is respected.

 ### How to install